Arvinth-Krishna/Reco-PC-Server/README.md

 	> copy the message to your PC's Clipboard

 * !echo *status*
 	> turns on or off !cmd and !powershell command echo in chat.
-When turned on, the command return will be sent to chat, e.g: !echo on / !echo off
+When turned on, the command return will be sent to chat, e.g: !echo on (or) !echo off

 * !file *command* or !file *command* *path*
 	> browses, saves and retrieves files from or to your computer, e.g: !file relative ..